microsoft/semantic-kernel/docs/decisions/0044-function-call-behavior.md

 ## Decision Outcome
 There were a few decisions taken during the ADR review:
 - The Breaking glass support is out of scope.
 It may be added later if/when needed.
+- The `PromptExecution.ToolBehaviors` property should support only one behavior.
+The original design described in Option 1 supported multiple tool behaviors configured per service.
+However, it was pointed out that this might not be necessary, could confuse SK users, and adds unnecessary complexity that degrades developer experience.